zowe/docs-site/docs/user-guide/configure-instance-directory.md

 <RUNTIME_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>
 ```

-Multiple instance directories can be created and used to launch independent Zowe runtimes from the same Zowe runtime directory.

-The Zowe instance directory contains a file `instance.env` that stores configuration data.
-The data is read each time Zowe is started.
-Alternatively, from v1.22.0 release, a YAML format configuration file `zowe.yaml` can be used to configure Zowe runtime instead of `instance.env`.
-To learn more about `zowe.yaml`, please check [Reviewing the zowe.yaml file](#reviewing-the-zowe-yaml-file-technical-preview) section.

-The purpose of the instance directory is to hold information in the z/OS File System (zFS) that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the zFS runtime directory for Zowe.
-This allows the runtime directory to be read-only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.

-If you plan to run Zowe in Sysplex for high availability, the instance directory should be placed in a shared USS file system.
-This way, all Zowe instances within the Sysplex can read and write to the same instance directory.

 If you have an instance directory that is created from a previous release of Zowe 1.8 or later and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
 The release documentation for each new release will specify when this is required, and the file `manifest.json` within each instance directory contains information for which Zowe release it was created from.

 In order to allow the `ZWESVSTC` started task to have permission to access the contents of the `<INSTANCE_DIR>` the `zowe-configure-instance.sh` script sets the group ownership of the top level directory and its child to be `ZWEADMIN`.
 If a different group is used for the `ZWESVSTC` started task you can specify this with the optional `-g` argument, for example.